 Hurricane Michael makes landfall on Florida Panhandle as 'extremely dangerous' Category 4 storm

-Hurricane Michael, a "monstrous" storm churning with 155 mph winds, roared ashore on the Florida Panhandle Wednesday afternoon as the most powerful storm on record to strike the region.
+Hurricane Michael was downgraded to a "dangerous" Category 3 storm on Wednesday, with the threats of severe storm surge and "catastrophic winds" remaining as it churned toward Alabama and Georgia, officials said.

 Michael made landfall shortly before 2 p.m.
-ET just northwest of Mexico Beach, located just outside of Panama City, National Hurricane Center Director Ken Graham told Fox News’ Shepard Smith.
+ET northwest of Mexico Beach and just outside Panama City, National Hurricane Center (NHC) Director Ken Graham told Fox News’ Shepard Smith.

-The storm, described by forecasters as "unprecedented," exploded from a tropical depression over the weekend to the cusp of Category 5 -- 1 mph away -- Wednesday, fueled by warm water in the Gulf of Mexico.

 More than 375,000 people up and down the Gulf Coast were warned to evacuate, and the hurricane's leading edge sent storm surge into neighborhoods as it approached.

-The National Weather Service's Tallahassee office said that an extreme wind warning was issued for Panama City, Lynn Haven, and Callaway FL until 3:15 PM CDT for winds more than 130 mph.
+The National Weather Service's Tallahassee office said that an extreme wind warning was issued for Panama City, Lynn Haven, and Callaway Fla., until 3:15 PM CDT for winds more than 130 mph.
+An additional warning was later issued to Marianna, Chattahoochee, and Chipley Fla., until 3:45 CDT due to winds blowing upwards of 115 mph.

 "Treat these imminent extreme winds as if a tornado was approaching and move immediately to an interior room or shelter," the NWS said.